 Economies are seeing inflation flare up while currencies have taken a hit, raising expectations for interest rate hikes.

-The European Central Bank will finish its stimulus programme by the end of 2018, according to a Reuters poll of economists last month, although nearly half of those surveyed said it was not in control of inflation, which had remained stubbornly below target.
+The European Central Bank will finish its stimulus program by the end of 2018, according to a Reuters poll of economists last month, although nearly half of those surveyed said it was not in control of inflation, which had remained stubbornly below target.

 The Bank of England, facing inflation above its target, is expected to raise interest rates in August.